JibbSmart/JoyShockMapper/README.md

 * **RECONNECT\_CONTROLLERS** - Controllers connected after JoyShockMapper starts will be ignored until you tell it to RECONNECT\_CONTROLLERS.
 When this happens, all gyro calibration will reset on all controllers.
 * **JOYCON\_GYRO\_MASK** (default IGNORE\_LEFT) - Most games that use gyro controls on Switch ignore the left JoyCon's gyro to avoid confusing behaviour when the JoyCons are held separately while playing.
 This is the default behaviour in JoyShockMapper.
 But you can also choose to IGNORE\_RIGHT, IGNORE\_BOTH, or USE\_BOTH.
 * **TRIGGER\_THRESHOLD** (default 0.0) - You can choose a threshold for how far the DualShock 4's triggers need to be pressed before they're registered as button presses.
 Because the DualShock 4's triggers already need to be pressed pretty far before they register any input at all, I recommend leaving this value at 0.
-* **\# comments** - Any line that begins with '\#' will be ignored.
+* **\# comments** - Any line or part of a line that begins with '\#' will be ignored.
 Use this to organise/annotate your configuration files, or to temporarily remove commands that you may want to add later.

 ## Known and Perceived Issues
 ### Polling rate